aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 - Backend: The user registration flow involves the creation and coordination of multiple AWS resources, including the Cognito user pool, the Amazon IVS channel and chat room, and the DynamoDB channels table.
 This registration flow also includes important validation checks to ensure that the submitted data meets a set of constraints before the user is allowed to sign up for a new account.
 Therefore, we highly advise against creating or managing any user account from the AWS Cognito console or directly from the DynamoDB channels table as any such changes will be out of sync with the other user-related AWS resources.
 If at any point you see an error message pertaining to a manual change that was made from the AWS Cognito console (e.g. a password reset), a new account should be created using the frontend application's dedicated registration page.

 - Web Broadcast: Currently set to 720p resolution to ensure best performance across a wide range of devices.
-- Web Broadcast: For other Amazon IVS Web Broadcast SDK known issues, please refer to the [official SDK Guide](https://aws.github.io/amazon-ivs-web-broadcast/docs/sdk-guides/known-issues).
+- Web Broadcast: For additional information on known issues and workarounds, please refer to the [Low-latency streaming known-issues SDK page](https://aws.github.io/amazon-ivs-web-broadcast/docs/low-latency-sdk-guides/known-issues) or [Real-time streaming known-issues SDK page](https://aws.github.io/amazon-ivs-web-broadcast/docs/real-time-sdk-guides/known-issues) in the Amazon IVS Web Broadcast documentation."

 - iOS: devices do not currently support the fullscreen API, which prevents a fullscreen player experience that includes custom player controls and header.
 - iOS: the volume level of the video player is always under the user's physical control and not settable using JavaScript.